Skip to:

 Entry requirements

 Entry requirements vary by subject area and applicants should approach academic staff working in their area of interest to discuss their proposal ahead of submitting an application.
-Applicants should normally hold an upper second class honours degree or the equivalent from an international institution.
+Applicants should normally hold at least an upper second class honours degree or the equivalent from a recognised international institution.

 English requirements